Backroads4Me/discourse-custom-automations/README.md

 # Discourse Custom Automations

 ## Overview

-DiscourseCustomAutomations is a plugin for Discourse forums that triggers an email notification when a new post is created.
+Triggers an email notification when a new post is created.

-This plugin uses the DiscourseAutomation framework and can be easily configured through the Discourse admin panel.
+The primary goal of this plugin is to server as a "Hello, World!" for me to learn and demonstrate how the Discourse Automation plugin works.

 ## Features
 - **Integration with DiscourseAutomation**: Integrates with the existing DiscourseAutomation plugin.